 The slim, rounded aluminum feet offer more height and support than you might think.
 You can stand this little unit on grass, it will be stable and high enough to not worry about starting a fire.
 The same goes for truck-beds or folding tables.

 Don’t think that compactness equals a low cooking capacity.
-You can still set up to six burgers on the grill at once.
-If you favor steak over burgers, you can comfortably fit four mid-sized steaks at a time.
+You can still set up to six burgers on the grill at once on its 160 square inches cooking area If you favor steak over burgers, you can comfortably fit four mid-sized steaks at a time.

 Once you shut the lid, you can expect high heat retention.
 Whether you want to slow-cook ribs or grill a steak up fast, this Weber does the job.

 There are a total of 4 vents on this grill.
 It has two vents on the lid and 2 low down on the sides of the body.
 Since temperature control can be finicky with a charcoal grill, more vents are useful.